AzraelNewtype/vs-enc-harness/README.md

 ## encode_video.py

 links vspipe to x264, and can handle some complex script arguments for variant encodes for you.
-See **out-example.vpy** (which isn't yet committed, because I'm dumb) for an example of how that can be useful.
+See **example-output.vpy** for an example of how that can be useful.
+The general concept of it is that you have already performed some heavy lifting rendered to a lossless video, and you use that as your `--video-in` here.
+You can of course render that video by creating a lossless type in the configuration.
+Its type name will be passed to the script, but it won't affect anything if you don't consume it manually.

 All of the optional arguments have fairly reasonable default values if not set, and for the cases where the configuration yaml dictates that they should not be optional (this is user configurable) the script will boot you out before hitting the